AlexandreDecan/sismic/README.rst

-PySS has a complete support for simple state, composite state, orthogonal (parallel) state, initial state, final state, history state (including shallow and deep semantics), internal transitions, guarded transition, eventless transition, statechart entry action, state entry action, state exit action, transition action, internal and external events and parametrized events.
+PySS has a complete support for simple state, composite state, orthogonal (parallel) state, initial state, final state, history state (including shallow and deep semantics), internal transition, guarded transition, eventless transition, statechart entry action, state entry action, state exit action, transition action, internal and external events and parametrized events.

-We expect to support the following features soon: - Static visualization (export to GraphViz) - Runtime dynamic visualization and manipulation
+We aim to support the following features soon:

+- Static visualization (export to GraphViz)
+- Import statecharts from Yakindu
+- Runtime dynamic visualization and manipulation

 Example of a YAML definition of a state chart for an elevator: